sctdan/SyncroSync/README.md

 # Setup Instructions:

-## SharePoint List Creation
+## SharePoint Ticket List Creation
 If you have the ability to use the Graph API, that is the fastest option.
 You don't need an azure app or anything setup, Graph Explorer lets you interact with your data without one.
 You can create the list manually, just reference the JSON file for the columns and their settings.
 Ignore this section if you will be creating the list manually.

 1. Go here and sign-in on the left side: https://developer.microsoft.com/en-us/graph/graph-explorer
-1. Click on the gear icon next to your name and click Select Permissions.
+1. Click on the ellipses next to your name and click Select Permissions.
 Grant yourself:
     1. Sites.Manage.All
 1. Will this list live on your default SharePoint site?
 If yes, move to step 4.
 If not, we need to find the site id.
     1. In Graph Explorer, we can run a query to find that.
         1. GET https://graph.microsoft.com/v1.0/sites/HOSTNAME:/sites/SITENAME
             1. Where HOSTNAME = yourtenant.sharepoint.com
             1. Where SITENAME = name of the site as shown in the URL
-            1. Copy the id property that is returned
+            1. The ID field returned will look like _skycamplabs.sharepoint.com, *c9622d08-a30b-4acd-a363-bb7a664a5d18* ,8207f6c1-e48e-4c36-9688-c5b69e93706f_, 3 values separated by commas.
+You want to copy the middle value.
     1. Alternatively, append _\_api/site/id_ to the end of the site url and copy the Edm.Guid field
-1. Modify the JSON code (optional)
+1. Copy the the SyncroSync-createList.json script and modify the JSON (optional)
     1. Line 2: This is the name of the SharePoint list.
 You can change that if you’d like.
     1. For any of the columns, you can change the Display Name value (NOT the name value).
     1. Do not change anything else